 Across the NHS, patients are being asked if they would recommend hospitals to friends or family if they needed similar healthcare or treatment.
 Your feedback is important to us, so if you are an adult and have been discharged from hospital in the past 48 hours, you may be contacted by telephone and asked to take part in the FFT.

-What is the friends and family test (FFT)?
+What is the (FFT)?

 Then there is a follow up question asking: “Please can you tell us the main reason for the score you have given?”

 You will be contacted by telephone and asked the FFT question within 48 hours of discharge.
 In order to do this, your name; date of birth; telephone number and the ward you stayed on will be shared with the company, ERS Connect, who make the phone calls on behalf of the trust.
 If you would prefer not to receive the telephone call, or for your details not to be shared, please contact the patient experience office email@example.com.

 The patient experience team ensure that the results of the FFT are collated, reported on and shared with the relevant departments and management teams, so that action can be taken and the results feed into existing improvement plans.